Freedom is what you do with what's been done to you.

 Freudian Trio: Walker is the Ego, Lugo is the Id, and Adams is the Superego.
 Lugo jokes, chatters and focuses on the moment and what's necessary to get from one to the next.
 Adams is more serious, stoic, and considers the bigger picture and the overall mission.
 Walker, as the leader, defuses their conflicts and has final say in the group's decisions.
 This starts to shift as the game goes on, with Walker becoming increasingly violent and impulsive and Adams and Lugo trying in vain to rein him in.

-Averted with Walker'sSanity Slippage, which is conveyed as much through the gameplay as through cutscenes.
+Walker'sSanity Slippage is conveyed as much through the gameplay as through cutscenes.

 Genre Deconstruction: Deconstructs the modern military-themed shooter exemplified by Modern Warfare.
 Walker, Adams and Lugo start the game as generic soldiers who could be easily mistaken for the protagonists of any other game in the genre, complete with standard banter and personalities.
 The first enemies seen are middle-eastern men who are hostile to Americans and look every bit like the nameless "insurgent" stereotype games usually use to invoke Al-Qaeda.
 The character archetypes quickly break down when the squad begins to see how bad things in Dubai actually are.
 A line from IGN's preview sums it up nicely: